ozgur/python-firebase/README.md

 {'2': 'Jane Doe'}
 ```

 Creating new data requires a POST or PUT request.
 Assuming you don't append **print=silent** to the url, if you use POST the returning value becomes the name of the snapshot, if PUT you get the data you just sent.
 If print=silent is provided, you get just NULL because the backend never sends an output.
+Also, just like GET, you can leave the second argument NULL to insert into **PATH/.json*.

 ```python
 from firebase import firebase